hpehl/dockerfiles/wildfly/fixed-size/5x2/wildfly-9.0.0.Final/README.md

 ## Build

-The image is not published in the public docker registry.
+The image is not published to the public docker registry.
 To build the image use

     docker build -t wildfly-9-5x2 .